JesusMcCloud/magnumpi/README.md

 ## Usage
 ### Start-Up
 The device and the PC running the client need to be connected to the same network.
-Once the XPosed module is activated and a network connection is established on the device the Magnum service needs to be started (Magnum PI should show up in the App Drawer).
+Once the Xposed module is activated and a network connection is established on the device the Magnum service needs to be started (Magnum PI should show up in the App Drawer).
 The running service creates a persistent notification, displaying the device's IP address and the port, the service is listening on.
 Once the service is running the client can be started and connected to the service.